North Carolina Board of Nursing Review – September 2022

 for RN Practice

-A Position Statement is not a regulation of the NC Board of Nursing and does not carry the force and effect of law and rules.
-A Position Statement is not an interpretation, clarification, or other delineation of the scope of practice of the Board.
-A Position Statement is adopted by the Board as a means of providing direction to licensees who seek to engage in safe nursing practice.
+A Position does not carry the force and effect of law and rules but is adopted by the Board as a means of providing direction to licensees who seek to engage in safe nursing practice.
 Board Position Statements address issues of concern to the Board relevant to protection of the public and are reviewed regularly for relevance and accuracy to current practice, the Nursing Practice Act, and Board Administrative Code Rules.